yaul-org/libyaul/examples/romdisk/README.markdown

 Description
 ===========

-This example initializes the DRAM cartridge, loads in a ROMDISK file system onto the cart's memory.
-From there, `/hello.world` is loaded and read into a buffer.
+This example loads in a ROMDISK file system from main memory.
+From there, `/tmp/hello.world` is loaded and read into a buffer and displayed.

 ### Building the ROMDISK file system

-Before building, you must have [`genromfs`][1] installed.
-Perform the following to build the file system
+Before building, you must have `genromfs` from [Debian][1] installed.

-    genromfs -f root.romdisk -d romdisk/ -V "ROOT"

 [1]: http://packages.debian.org/stable/genromfs